RTMecha/BetterLegacy/snapshots.md

 - Added isEditing trigger modifier.
 This checks if you're only in the editor.
 If you're in preview mode or in the regular game, this won't activate.
 - Added copyEventOffset math evaluator function.
 - Added getModifiedColor and getVisualColor modifiers.
+- animateObject modifiers now have a "Apply Delta Time" value.
+With this on and the modifier set to constant, the animation will calculate the distance between the previous frame and the current frame.
+This is for cases where the game has low FPS or lags, but can cause the object to jitter in some cases.
+- getToggle modifier now has a "Invert Value" toggle.
+This acts like a not gate.

 ### Editor
 - Added a BG Object counter to Prefab Object Editor.